 After months of speculation, the Board Of Control for Cricket in India (BCCI), on Monday finally announced that it had decided to shift the T20 World Cup from India to the United Arab Emirates and Oman.
 The decision comes after the board came to a conclusion that it won’t be possible to conduct the tournament smoothly in India, amid the ongoing coronavirus pandemic.

+With the gala event less than four months away, team India is still pondering on the team selection.
 On that note, let’s have a look at the five biggest challenges for Team India going into the tournament:

 1. Who Opens With Rohit Sharma?